Algoz: Economy

 The economy of Algoz relies on agribusiness from fruticulture-related, including oranges, to olive and winery-related, logistics including package delivery, waste management and wholesalers.
 Unlike many of the most renowned places in the region, Algoz isn't on the seaside of Algarve, but even so, tourism is also important since the town is well-connected to the rest of Algarve which is one of the most reputed travel destinations in Europe.
 The town counts a kindergarten, primary, preparatory and a secondary school among its largest state-run employers.
-There are also offices for the local authorities of the freguesia, the civil parish, which is the third-level administrative subdivision of Portugal, services like soliciter, bank branch, a diversity of local shops and workshops, small local supermarket, cafés and a number of restaurants.
+There are also offices for the local authorities of the freguesia, the civil parish, which is the third-level administrative subdivision of Portugal, services like solicitor, bank branch, a diversity of local shops and workshops, small local supermarket, cafés and a number of restaurants.
 There is a daily fresh produce market for local small-time farmers and a larger and more diversified market is held on the second Monday of every month as well as a fair which is held twice a year on 10 August, the day of Saint Michael (São Miguel), and on the day of Saint Louis (São Luís) on the last Sunday in September.
 The lands around the town of Algoz are used for agricultural production.
 The produce includes wheat, almonds, figs and olive oil.
 There are also vineyards and orange orchards.
 Many greenhouses for growing tomatoes, cauliflowers, strawberries and other early fruits which are sent to larger markets are found in the area.
 There are also flourmillls and olive pressing plants in the parish.
 The area also has manufacturing plants that produce bricks, tiles and other ceramic items.
 A couple of plants specialize in reinforced concrete products.